feedback-org/poc-emmental/README.md

 # poc-emmental

 Why emmental ?
-Take a quick look in the code, there are some `*TBW*` holes in the `docker-compose.yml` and the `poc` scripts...
+Take a quick look in the code, there are some `*TBW*` holes in the scripts...
 This is where critical code needs `To Be Written` to make the application working.

 ## Task 1 : poc-docker